drexed/active_errors/README.md

 [![Gem Version](https://badge.fury.io/rb/active_errors.svg)](http://badge.fury.io/rb/active_errors)
 [![Build Status](https://travis-ci.org/drexed/active_errors.svg?branch=master)](https://travis-ci.org/drexed/active_errors)

+**NOTE** ActiveErrors has been deprecated in favor of [Lite::Errors](https://github.com/drexed/lite-errors).
+Its a drop-in replacement, so please make the switch as soon as possible.

 ActiveErrors provides an API for generating and accessing in the identical format as ActiveModel::Errors but without the need for all those extra cruft.

 ## Installation